jpruiz84/bpmp-virt/README.md

 			status = "okay";
 		 };

+    Alternatively you can apply the changes from a patch

+		pushd path-to/Linux_for_Tegra/sources/hardware/nvidia/soc/t23x/
+		patch -p1 < path-to/0006-bpmp-host-uarta-dts.patch
+		popd

     This places the UARTA alone in the IOMMU group TEGRA_SID_NISO1_SMMU_TEST.
     Also, this configuration disables the default nvidia,tegra194-hsuart driver by replacing it with a dummy driver.

-2. Steps 3 - 4 below are also availabe in the patch file host-dtsi_bpmp-virt.patch.

-		cd Linux_for_Tegra/sources/hardware/nvidia/soc/t23x/
-		patch -p1 </path_to/host-dtsi_bpmp-virt.patch

-3. For the host add the bpmp_host_proxy node to Linux_for_Tegra/sources/ hardware/nvidia/soc/t23x/kernel-dts/tegra234-soc/tegra234-soc-base.dtsi
+2. For the host add the bpmp_host_proxy node to Linux_for_Tegra/sources/ hardware/nvidia/soc/t23x/kernel-dts/tegra234-soc/tegra234-soc-base.dtsi
    with the next content: